zygomare/gee_downloader/README.md

 In the browser, create a new project on google cloud, and enable big query + Google Earth Engine in your gcloud project (also register your project to use G.E.E.: https://code.earthengine.google.com/register)

-run these commands to authenticate gcloud in the cli (inside the gee-downloader directory) (you might need to set the project id as created in the browser) `gcloud auth login`
+run these commands to authenticate gcloud in the cli:
+(inside the gee-downloader directory)
+(you might need to set the project id as created in the browser)
+`gcloud auth login`
 `gcloud auth application-default login`